SJTU-CMRLab/Model-Based-MoCo-for-Cardiac-Multi-Parametric-Mapping/README.md

 **Methods**

-The proposed method constructs a hybrid loss that includes a dictionary-matching loss and a signal low-rankness loss, where the former registers the multi-contrast original images to a set of motion-free synthetic images and the latter forces the deformed images to be spatiotemporally coherent.
+The proposed method, termed DM+LR, constructs a hybrid loss that includes a dictionary-matching loss and a signal low-rankness loss, where the former registers the multi-contrast original images to a set of motion-free synthetic images and the latter forces the deformed images to be spatiotemporally coherent.
 We compared the proposed method with non-MoCo, a pairwise registration method (Pairwise-MI), and a groupwise registration method (pTVreg) via a free-breathing Multimapping dataset of 15 healthy subjects, both quantitatively and qualitatively.

 **Results**